-Pelee Island might be one of the most under-rated tourist spots in all of Canada.
-It’s southern charm, untouched nature and postcard perfect beaches make it an ideal destination for anyone looking to escape the rat race and get back to basics.
+Pelee Island might be one of the most undiscovered tourist spots in all of Canada.
+It’s southern charm, untouched nature, natural beaches and 180 degree views of sunset or sunrise… make it an ideal destination for anyone looking to escape the rat race and get back to basics.
 Type A Personalities be warned… you are meant to slow down here, get on island time and forget about all the things you think you have to do.
 INSIDER TIP: Wave at everyone you pass on the road.
 We’re all friends here…

 Events We Absolutely, Positively Lovvvve:

 A two-day music and arts fest held at the East Park Campground during the Civic Long Weekend (August 2 and 3rd, 2019).
 In its sixth year this festival has brought over 60 local, regional and national acts to Pelee Island including The Strumbellas, Elliott Brood, Great Lake Swimmers, Tara Lightfoot, Fred Eaglesmith, The Sadies, The Good Lovelies and more.